WannabeSmith/twiki/README.md

 - **Twilio**: We set up an account on Twilio which allows us to have a phone number to and from which all Wikipedia queries can be sent and received.
 - **Wikipedia**: We used the MediaWiki API for search queries.
-- **Heroku**: Our application is hosted on a Heroku server with automated Maven builds upon git push
+- **Heroku**: Our application is hosted on a Heroku server with automated Maven builds.

 ###Contributors
 Jay Elenis - University of Guelph, Engineering